petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 - The sample is a teaching and comparison tool, not a production reference architecture.
 - Timings are local-demo observations, not benchmark conclusions.
 - Correctness and state ownership are the most important comparison dimensions.
-- Timeout, payment, persistence, security, and deployment are intentionally simplified.
+- Timeout, payment, persistence, security, observability, and deployment are intentionally simplified.
 - Both microservices and virtual actors require release, versioning, testing, and operational discipline.